HCGB-IGTP/BacterialTyper/docs/source/api/index.rst

 .. contents:: :local:

-This pipeline is composed of multiple modules.
+This pipeline is composed of multiple modules and scripts.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    modules/index.rst
-   submodules/index.rst
+   scripts/index.rst